neuralvis/elpa-mirror/melpa/sysctl-readme.txt

 View and edit sysctl in a hierarchical structure.
-Works on Linux, OpenBSD, and macOS.
+Works on Linux, FreeBSD, OpenBSD, and macOS.
 Will work over TRAMP via SSH as well, including multiple hops.

 Commands